-- 1 Device name The name and model of the device as recorded in the device's firmware. - 2 Device type Lists the function of the device in the system. - 3 Revision The revision level of the device signifies the number of times it has been updated by the manufacturer. - 2 Physical slot Lists the actual PCI slot number to which the device is attached.
+- 1 Device name The name and model of the device as recorded in the device's firmware. - 2 Device type Lists the function of the device in the system. - 3 Physical slot Lists the actual PCI slot number to which the device is attached.
+Refer to your system manual for information on the physical location of PCI slot locations on your particular system board. - Revision The revision level of the device signifies the number of times it has been updated by the manufacturer.